openleap/PyLeapMouse/README.md

     All fingers closed: Mouse movement with right hand tilt.
     One finger open: Clicking.
 Left mouse button is down.
 Mouse movement with right hand tilt.
     Two fingers open: Scrolling.
 Scrolling with right hand movement.
 This is a somewhat unintuitive method of operation, but I find that it gives exceptionally better control than the most obvious "point-at-screen" method of mouse control.
 With this two-handed tilt based mode, it is easy to hit and properly engage small buttons, scroll through webpages, etc.

 NOTES:
 This is a spare-time project, so it's not perfect quality.
 However, I tried to keep the code clean and readable.
 Let me know if you find any bugs (which there are certainly at least a few of).
 You can reach me at  will (dot) yager (at) gmail (dot) (what the gmail domain ends in).
 The contents of the files are as follows:
 PyLeapMouse.py: The actual program
 FingerControl.py: Pointer-finger-control specific code
 PalmControl.py: Palm-tilt-control specific code
 OSX/Windows:
     Various OS-specific Leap library files
     Mouse.py: A set of generic commands and classes to abstract away from OS-Specific mouse commands
 Geometry.py: Geometric functions
 MiscFunctions.py: Things that aren't strictly geometry and aren't specific to any interface style
 README.md: You are here

+TODO:
+Automatic library import for x86/x86_64 (libraries already import for proper OS automatically).
+Add proper relative mouse movement.
+Should be pretty easy on Windows, not sure how to do so on OS X.
+Add multiple monitor support for absolute mouse mode (and OS X's pseudo-relative mode).